-Wilson also played a role in the start-up of CNN, hosting the entertainment segment Take Two.
-In a return to Atlanta in the 90s, Brian not only worked in talk radio, he also hosted Talk at Night, a week-night television talk program.
+Wilson also played a role in the start-up of CNN, hosting the entertainment segment "Music Notes".
+In a return to Atlanta in the 90s, Brian not only hosted PM Drive on WGST, he also starred on Talk at Night, a week-night television talk and entertainment program.

-Wilson is the author of two books - A Media Guide for Market-Liberal Organizations, and The Little Black Book on Whitewater.
-The Whitewater book created a stir in talk radio, landing Brian appearances as a guest on many of the country's great talk radio stations and opening the door to his ground-breaking Vacation Relief business.
+Wilson is the author of four books - A Media Guide for Market-Liberal Organizations, The Little Black Book on Whitewater, Watercolor Memories and 50 Stories - 50 Years in Radio.
+The Whitewater book created a stir in talk radio, landing Brian appearances as a guest on many of America's great talk radio stations and opening the door to his ground-breaking Vacation Relief business.

-As the founder of Vacation Relief, Inc. (VRINK), Brian was the first major-market talk radio host to fill-in around the country without leaving the comfort of his home studio.
-Wilson hosted radio programs in Seattle, Sacramento, Minneapolis-St. Paul, Kansas City, Dallas-Fort Worth, Charlotte, Atlanta, Baltimore, Washington, Philadelphia, San Francisco and New York, to name just a few of the cities.
+As the founder of Vacation Relief, Inc. (VRINK), Brian was the first major-market talk radio host to fill-in for hosts around the country without leaving his home studio.
+Wilson hosted radio programs in Seattle, Portland, Sacramento, Minneapolis-St. Paul, Kansas City, Dallas-Fort Worth, Charlotte, Atlanta, Baltimore, Washington, Philadelphia, San Francisco and New York, to name just a few.
 His knowledge and charm allow callers to have an easy rapport with Brian, discussing topics ranging from politics to cars, education to taxes, children to Chili recipes - all without Wilson even setting foot in the city in which he's broadcasting!

-The Washington Post's Marc Fisher wrote, "He's so good that his listeners could be forgiven for thinking that he's in the 'City by the Bay' rather than in a bedroom in Maryland."
+The Washington Post's Marc Fisher wrote, "He's so good that his listeners could be forgiven for thinking that he's in the 'City by the Bay' rather than in a converted bedroom in Maryland."
 Brian McTavish at The Kansas City Star noted, "He was only supposed to be a fill-in (and wasn't even in town).
 But Brian Wilson – not the fabled Beach Boy, but the freelance radio personality – gave off enough good vibrations as a temporary morning host to be offered a full-time job."
-Wilson's ease on the air and in-depth knowledge attract the attention of many nationally-known political favorites as guests, including Walter Williams, James Bovard and Ann Coulter.
+Wilson's ease on the air and in-depth knowledge attract the attention of many nationally-known political favorites as guests, including Dr. Walter E. Williams, James Bovard, Ann Coulter, Judge Andrew Napolitano.

 Wilson was born in New Jersey and attended several schools on the East Coast.
-He spent his college years at Louisiana State University.
-What was intended to be a short hunting trip to Baton Rouge became more than a decade of time spent in the Bayou State and led not only to the birth his four children, but also to the birth of his career in radio.
-He lives in Virginia with his wife, journalist Cassie Wilson, and their golden retriever, Nellie.
+He spent his college years at Fairleigh-Dickenson University and Louisiana State University.
+What was intended to be a short hunting trip to Baton Rouge became more than a decade spent in the Bayou State and led not only to the birth his four children, but also to the birth of his career in radio.
+He lives at an unlisted address with his wife, journalist Cassie Wilson, and their golden retriever, Nellie.